From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 - OpenAPI generation via

-open_api_spex - Go core ingestion into the same CNPG cluster
+open_api_spex - core-elx ingestion into the same CNPG cluster

 Takeaways

-We consolidated UI, query planning, and data access into a single Phoenix application while keeping Go focused on orchestration and ingestion.
-TimescaleDB and Apache AGE live under one CloudNativePG roof, and SRQL now runs as a library rather than a microservice.
-The result is a smaller blast radius, faster queries, simpler IAM, and a streaming model that rides on Postgres + BEAM instead of an external engine.
+We consolidated UI, query planning, and data access into a single Phoenix application while keeping core-elx focused on orchestration and ingestion.
+TimescaleDB and Apache AGE live under one CloudNativePG roof, and SRQL remains the query engine for analytics workloads.
+The result is a smaller blast radius, faster queries, simpler IAM, and a streaming model that rides on Postgres + BEAM instead of an external gateway stack.